mblayman/mattlayman.com/content/blog/2019-09-18-python-alternative-docker.md

 Note that this doesn't mean eliminating your deployment tool.
-If you're configuring your own environment on a VPS, then there are plenty of part in a fully functioning system.
+If you're configuring your own environment on a VPS, then there are plenty of parts in a fully functioning system.
-A Shiv app doesn't eliminate those parts, but it reduced the number of tasks related to the Python app code.
+A Shiv app doesn't eliminate those parts, but it reduces the number of tasks related to the Python app code.

 To get an app into deployment,